agyeiagyeiagyei/Crispy/README.md

 |  Width          | wdth       | Stylistic     | 40            | 160       |
 |  Optical Size   | opsz       | Stylistic     | 12           | 72        |

-¹Dependent on automation using a modified Slanter fork.

-²Dependent on Python scripting that is still, how you say...."in progress"

 ___
 **For the purposes of this project, I describe *axes* as visual paradigms that we use to describe one or more features in a variable font.**